Minka1902/scharff/README.md

 }

 ## New in this release
-1) New date log.
+1) Fixed a bug in the installation

 ## Requirements
 1) nodejs version >= v18.0.0

 ## Future additions
-1) We will add a request error logger.
-2) We will add a response logger.
-3) We will add a response error logger.
+1) Set the log file name
+2) Request error logger
+3) Response logger
+4) Response error logger